PranayHaldiya/logo-ai/README.md

 Special thanks to:

 - [Nebius AI](https://dub.sh/nebius) for powering our logo generation with their cutting-edge AI models and generous free credits
-- [Aman Bairagi](https://github.com/amanbairagi30) for his contributions to the UI design.

 ## Support